straut12/sj4u-gh/_pages/ref/coding/html.md

 # Github Pages with Jekyll
 ## Github Pages
-[GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) is a service that can take markdown or html, css, and JavaScript files in your github repo and build/publish a website.
-You can build these from scratch or use pre-existing jekyll themes and quickly get a professional looking site with drop-down menus, table of contents, header, footer, etc. By default, for projects, the github page will use your repo name for the url (ie http://username.github.io/repo) but there is also an option to use a custom domain.
+[GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) is an option in your github repo that can take markdown or html, css, and JavaScript files in your project and use them to build and publish a website.
+You have the option of creating from scratch or using pre-existing jekyll gem-based themes that will quickly jump start to a professional looking site with drop-down menus, table of contents, header, footer, etc.

+> For projects the github page will default to your repo name for the url (ie http://username.github.io/repo) but there is also an option to use a custom domain name if you already own one.

-**Enable** github pages
+**Enabling** github pages
 First decide on the type of GitHub Pages Site to host
-* Repo project site - url will be http://username.github.io/repo
+* Repo project site - url will be **http://username.github.io/repo**.
+Html pages are kept in the same repo as the project but the website content is usually stored in a separate branch like gh-branch or in a docs folder on the main branch.
-* or User/Organization site - url will be http://username.github.io or http://organization.github.io  When creating a repo for a user site name the repo **user**.github.io
+* or User/Organization site - url will be **http://username.github.io** or http://organization.github.io  When creating a repo for a user site the repo should be named **user.github.io**

-When you know which type you want then enable by ..
+Once you know which type you want then enable **GitHub Pages**
 1. Make sure you have a README.md or index.html file in the repo to act as the home page
 2. Go to your repo, then **settings**
 3. On the left sidebar is **Pages**
-4. Select the **Branch** and **Save**
+4. Select the **Branch** (main) and **Save**
-5. Go back to your README.md or index.html and make a change and commit
+5. Go back to your README.md or index.html and make a change (ie type the text Hello World) and commit
-6. Go back to **Pages** and it will show the url for your web site (it should follow the url naming convention above)
+6. Go to **Pages** again and it will show the url for your web site (it should follow the url naming convention above)

 **Using a custom domain name**
 Github pages makes it possible to use a custom domain name for your url.
 Note you will only be able to link one github user account to an apex or subdomain name.
 You can not link different github repos (in the same github account) to different subdomains.
 It will be helpful to know some domain terms
-* **Apex** domain is the name without the subdomain. ie *example.com*
+* **Apex** domain is the name without the subdomain. ie *yoursite.com*
-* **Subdomain** is an additional part to your main domain name. ie the *www* in www.example.com or the *docs* in docs.example.com.
-In the example of *www* it often points to the main domain name.
-But docs.example.com could point to a completely different website.
+* **Subdomain** is an additional part to your main domain name. ie the *docs* in docs.yoursite.com.
+And the subdomain docs.yoursite.com can point to a completely different website.
+Another example is *www* in www.yoursite.com.
+It's worth noting *www* almost always points/re-directs to the main domain name instead of a different site.

-You have a couple options for linking to your custom domain name
+So you have a couple options for linking to your custom domain name
-1. Link to the apex domain (ie example.com.
+1. Link to the apex domain (ie yoursite.com.
 Can also configure the *www* subdomain variant)
-2. Link to a subdomain (ie docs.example.com)
+2. Link to a subdomain (ie docs.yoursite.com)

 For either of these you will ..
 * First need a custom domain name (purchase from Namecheap, GoDaddy, Google Domains, etc)